Inderix/Inderix.github.io/README.md

 ### ballin, but at what cost?
-none really it's just a shitty website
+none really it's just a shitty website, we just do a little trollin